Token

 FT is the native token of Flying Tulip.
 It exists to:

-• Preserve and compound capital: Primary raise proceeds are not spent; they are deployed into conservative, liquid yield.
-That carry first funds ecosystem development (infrastructure, operations); any surplus is routed to ongoing buyback‑and‑burn.
+- Preserve and compound capital: Primary raise proceeds are not spent; they are deployed into conservative, liquid yield.
+That funds ecosystem development (infrastructure, operations) first; any surplus is routed to ongoing buyback‑and‑burn.

 Across the product suite - ftUSD, Spot, Lend, Futures, Insurance, the protocol takes a token‑first approach: where appropriate, fees and yield are converted into FT, creating direct demand for the token as usage grows.